All Episodes

 As you know, I've wanted to go around to these reported jihad radicalization camps, a lot of them found out by the State Department and other agencies.

-And we have Infowars Investigates of Eric and Caliphate.
+And we have InfoWars investigates, American Caliphate.

-They're going to be gone for the next week-plus in Texas, in New York, in Michigan, and in North Carolina, and many other states.
+They're going to be gone for the next week plus in Texas, in New York, in Michigan, and in North Carolina, and many other states.

 This is only round one of this.

-The training centers, the military training areas, the fenced-off areas where this is going on, what the locals think.
+The training centers, the military training areas, the fenced off areas where this is going on, what the locals think.

 Joe Biggs is going to be on the first 30 minutes with David Knight of the fourth hour.

-then we will re-air in the fourth hour, the last 25 minutes or so.
+Then we will re-air in the fourth hour, the last 25 minutes or so.

 dan friesen